Skip to content

 cfx_control:

-- id: my_cfx_controller # The ID of the controller generator
+- id: my_cfx_controller # The ID of the controller.
+Customizable

-light_id: led_strip # The ID of the light you want to control
+light_id: led_strip # The ID of the light you want to manage

 # Optional: Exclude controls you don't need